zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

   the ticket detail view) or the overview tab which opens the list of available overviews.

 Ticket Detail View
 : This is where you handle your customer requests.
-It is located in the middle of the screen if a ticket tab is selected in the navigation sidebar.
+It appears in the main content when a ticket tab is selected in the navigation sidebar.

 Sidebar
 : This is the right sidebar in the ticket detail view.
 It contains sidebar tabs like customers and checklists and